 When tender writing, you can be faced by a challenging task.
 Although you may be a subject matter expert in your industry, writing an effective bid requires a distinct skill and experience.
-To be successful in this process you need to truly understand how to tender for contracts, understand the rules of the game, and then take a considered, measured approach to writing a winning tender.
+To be successful in this process and win bids, you need to truly understand how to tender for contracts, understand the rules of the game, and then take a considered, measured approach to writing a winning tender.

 Top Tips for Tender Writing